Drag0nSlay/Write-ups/OSINT_writeups/OSINT_Exercises#007.md

 - **Event:** Tutankhamon – Treasures of Egypt
 - **Venue:** Portugal Pavilion, Lisbon (Park of Nations)
 - **Website:** www.tutankamon.pt

 [Poster](Images/Screenshot_20260320-152714~2.png)

 ### 4.4 Location Correlation

-The Portugal Pavilion is situated within the Park of Nations (Parque das Nações), which is geographically consistent with the identified location of the Homem Sol statue.
+The Portugal Pavilion is situated within the Park of Nations (Parque das Nações), which is geographically consistent with the identified location of the Homem Sol statue
 This spatial alignment confirms the accuracy of the geolocation.

 **📍 Reference:** Portugal Pavilion